robdyke/dotfiles/etc/yubikey.md

 4. If you use tmux, you may find **\_update\_agents** useful as an **onprompt** command to update stale bash shells automatically.

-Your agent can then be forwarded with **ssh -A** as usual[.
-Note that you must trust the remote host to do this; anyone with sudo access can assume your SSH identity,]{style="color: rgb(255,0,0);"} which is why it is recommended to enable touch-to-authenticate as above.
+Your agent can then be forwarded with **ssh -A** as usual. **Note that you must trust the remote host to do this; anyone with sudo access can assume your SSH identity,** which is why it is recommended to enable touch-to-authenticate as above.

 Note that GPG can ingest regular SSH keys into its own store with **ssh-add**.
 However, these keys won\'t end up on the Yubikey.